ros2/ros2_tracing/tracetools/QUALITY_DECLARATION.md

 ### Peer Review Policy [2.iii]

-All merge requests must have at least one peer review.
+All pull requests must have at least one peer review.

 ### Continuous Integration [2.iv]

-All merge requests must pass CI on Ubuntu amd64.
+All pull requests must pass CI on Ubuntu amd64.

 Nightly results for all [tier 1 platforms as defined in REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers) can be found here (note that only the tagged release used in the [`ros2.repos`](https://github.com/ros2/ros2/blob/rolling/ros2.repos) file is tested nightly):
 * [linux-aarch64_release](https://ci.ros2.org/view/nightly/job/nightly_linux-aarch64_release/lastBuild/testReport/tracetools/)